jasonsbeer/Amiga-N2630/README.md

 ## Acknowledgements
 Dave Haynie for sharing the A2630 technical details with the Amiga community.
-Matt Harlum for sharing his Gayle IDE code and listening my struggles.
+Matt Harlum for sharing his Gayle IDE code, listening my struggles, and his other contributions to this project.
 Everyone who made the Amiga possible.

 ## License